 - the quality and frequency of post mortem investigations,

-- the availability of this information for the determination of the cause of death,
+- the availability of this information for the determination and codification of the cause of death,

 - the classification system used,

 - the coverage and quality of the overall reporting system.